-A student may be awarded a grade of incomplete if work for a specific course has not been completed.
-A student must make up the work within two weeks of the end of the semester; otherwise, the grade will result in an 'F'.
-Grading, report cards, and PowerSchool WellSpring operates on the semester system.
+LifePlus operates on the semester system.
 Each student is graded in academic areas.
-End-of-semester reports are activated through the PowerSchool student and PowerSchool parent portals at the close of each semester.
-Only the final end-of-year report card will be issued to parents in hardcopy.
+Endof-semester reports are activated through the PowerSchool student and PowerSchool parent portals at the close of each semester.
 End-of-semester report cards will be issued to students leaving or upon request.
 Please request a report card a week in advance from the registrar.
 Secondary parents and students are given passwords allowing them to check grades and attendance online.